SimonCropp/CountryData/README.md

 State > Province > Community > Place

 However many countries do not have data for every level.
-To keep the data small only nodes that have data are represented in the json.
-This structure for each country is stored in a `Structure` property at the root.

-So a country with all levels would have a `Structure` property of `State/Province/Community/Place`.
-While a country with no Community values would be `Structure` property of `State/Province/Place`.

 ## Icon